tonyho/app-framework-binder/doc/afb-overview.md

 	  --ldpaths=xxxx

-		Load Plugins from given paths separated by colons as for dir1:dir2:plugin1.so:... [default = $libdir/afb]
+		Load bindings from given paths separated by colons as for dir1:dir2:binding1.so:... [default = $libdir/afb]

-		You can mix path to directories and to plugins.
+		You can mix path to directories and to bindings.
 		The sub-directories of the given directories are searched recursively.

-		The plugins are the files terminated by '.so' (the extension so denotes shared object) that contain the public entry symbol.
+		The bindings are the files terminated by '.so' (the extension so denotes shared object) that contain the public entry symbol.

-	  --plugin=xxxx
+	  --binding=xxxx

-		Load the plugin of given path.
+		Load the binding of given path.

 	  --token=xxxx